Small businesses are defined as firms employing fewer than 500 employees.

 How much revenue is considered a small business?

 Get a load of the U.S. Small Business Administration (SBA).
 Their standard definition of a small business includes operations with up to $7 million in revenue or 500 employees, depending on the industry.

-What are three features of a small business?
+What are examples of small businesses?

-- Lower Revenue and Profitability. …
+- Accommodation and Food Services. …

 How does SBA determine my size standard?